httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Once a header field is defined, bespoke parsers for it often need to be written, because each header has slightly different handling of what looks like common syntax.

-This document introduces structured HTTP header field values (hereafter, Structured Headers) to address these problems.
-Structured Headers define a generic, abstract model for header field values, along with a concrete serialisation for expressing that model in textual HTTP headers, as used by HTTP/1 {{?RFC7230}} and HTTP/2 {{?RFC7540}}.
+This document introduces a set of common data structures for use in HTTP header field values to address these problems.
+In particular, it defines a generic, abstract model for header field values, along with a concrete serialisation for expressing that model in textual HTTP headers, as used by HTTP/1 {{?RFC7230}} and HTTP/2 {{?RFC7540}}.

-HTTP headers that are defined as Structured Headers use the types defined in this specification to define their syntax and basic handling rules, thereby simplifying both their definition and parsing.
+HTTP headers that are defined as "Structured Headers" use the types defined in this specification to define their syntax and basic handling rules, thereby simplifying both their definition and parsing.

-Additionally, future versions of HTTP can define alternative serialisations of the abstract model of Structured Headers, allowing headers that use it to be transmitted more efficiently without being redefined.
+Additionally, future versions of HTTP can define alternative serialisations of the abstract model of these structures, allowing headers that use it to be transmitted more efficiently without being redefined.

 Note that it is not a goal of this document to redefine the syntax of existing HTTP headers; the mechanisms described herein are only intended to be used with headers that explicitly opt into them.

-To specify a header field that uses Structured Headers, see {{specify}}.
+To specify a header field that is a Structured Header, see {{specify}}.

 {{types}} defines a number of abstract data types that can be used in Structured Headers.
 Dictionaries and lists are only usable at the "top" level, while the remaining types can be specified appear at the top level or inside those structures.